Numerical Evolution of axisymmetric vacuum spacetimes: a code based on the Galerkin method: Introduction

-In this work we have developed the first numerical code based on the Galerkin method\cite{spectral,boyd,galerkin} to integrate the field equations of the Bondi problem.
-In Section 2 the field equations as well as a brief description of their relevant aspect are presented.
-The Galerkin method is applied to the Bondi problem (Section 3) whose the most important step is the choice of convenient basis function for the metric functions.
-In Section 4 we have presented the following code tests: numerical and exact evolution of weak gravitational waves whose exact solution is described by the linearized Bondi equations, verification of consistency relations valid at the future null infinity, and the global energy conservation as derived from the Bondi formula of mass loss.
-Finally, in Section 5 we discuss some perspectives of the present work.
+In this work we have developed the first numerical code based on a variant of the Galerkin method known as Galerkin method with numerical integration (G-NI)~\cite{GNI} and the Collocation method~\cite{spectral,boyd,galerkin} to integrate the field equations of the Bondi problem.
+In Section 2 the field equations are presented along with a brief description of their relevant aspects.
+The appropriate basis functions for the Galerkin expansions of the metric functions and the description of the numerical implementation are presented in Section 3.
+Section 4 is devoted to present the numerical tests of the code.
+Finally, we have made some concluding remarks in Section 5.